leugengroot/flight_sim_book_project/hellcat_ace/review_hellcat_ace.md

 Essentially, the missions differ only in that some take place at night (moon) or during the day (sun).
 Additionally, the behaviour of enemy aircraft changes depending on whether you’re fighting a transport plane or a Zero fighter.
 Graphic wise, there are no differences in the depiction of the enemy aircraft.

-The cockpit displays basic information such as altitude, speed, direction, remaining gun ammunition, and thrust settings.
-The view from the cockpit shows only a horizon line, with the sky above and water below.
+The cockpit displays basic information such as altitude, speed, heading, remaining gun ammunition, and throttle settings.
+There is even a rearview mirror in which you can spot enemy aircraft approaching from behind.
+The simulated world actually consists of only a line symbolizing the horizon.
+The sky is depicted in blue, and the ground in green.

 The actual flight model is very basic but not too bad, considering we are dealing with 8-bit systems from 1982.
 The combination of thrust and joystick input provides a surprisingly good flight experience.
 Even features like stall were considered.
+All basic combat maneuvers such as the Barrel Roll, Split-S, or Immelmann can be used to engage opponents.

-Initially released for the 8-bit systems of Atari in 1982, a version for the Commodore 64 followed in 1983, and the following year a DOS version for IBM-compatible PCs.
+Initially released for the 8-bit systems of Atari in 1982, a version for the Commodore 64 followed in 1983.
+In 1984 a DOS version for IBM-compatible PCs followed as well.
 In an updated version for the Atari and Commodore from 1984, the graphics were improved.

 The goal of the game is to win each of the 14 missions (in various difficulty levels) and shoot down at least five enemy planes to achieve “Ace” status.
 If a mission doesn’t go well, you can bail out with a parachute or try to ditch your plane in the water.
 Either you’ll be picked up by a friendly submarine or, in the worst case, end up as a prisoner of war.